Amir Ghalenoei: Esteghlal Tehran

-Iranian national team
+First term with Iran national team

-IRIFF appointed Ghalenoei as head coach of the Iran national football team on 17 July 2006 to succeed Branko Ivanković.
-After finishing first in the qualifying round 2 points ahead of South Korea and then finishing first in the group stage of the final tournament in Malaysia, Iran lost to South Korea in the penalty shoot-outs of the Quarters Final match and was eliminated from the 2007 Asian Cup.
+The Football Federation Islamic Republic of Iran appointed Ghalenoei as head coach of the Iran national football team on 17 July 2006 to succeed Branko Ivanković.
+After finishing first in the 2007 AFC Asian Cup qualifying two points ahead of South Korea and then finishing first in the group stage of the 2007 AFC Asian Cup Group C in Malaysia, Iran lost to South Korea in the penalty shoot-outs of the quarter-finals.
 Ghalenoei was heavily criticized by the press.
 After a period of discussion in the Iranian football federation, his contract was not renewed and national team was left with a caretaker manager for several months.

 Mes Kerman

-Despite being in negotiations with Uzbek League champions FC Pakhtakor Tashkent on 1 January 2008, Ghalenoei signed a contract until the end of the 2007–08 season with Iran Pro League side Mes Kerman. where he led the club to finish among the top teams of the second half-season, even though it was at the bottom of the table when he accepted the job.
+Despite being in negotiations with Uzbek League champions FC Pakhtakor Tashkent on 1 January 2008, Ghalenoei signed a contract until the end of the 2007–08 season with Iran Pro League side Mes Kerman.

 Sepahan

-He signed for Sepahan in summer 2009.
-Where he won the Persian Gulf Cup for the second time in a row, but failed to qualify for last 16 in the AFC Champions League for the second time in the row.

 Ghalenoei renewed his contract with Sepahan for the upcoming season, where he won the league for the third time in the row and second time with Sepahan.
 Sepahan had excellent performance in AFC Champions League as well and qualified for quarter final with five wins in seven matches.
 However, after that he left Sepahan on 4 June 2011 due to conflict with the new board director though he had led the club to the quarter finals of the AFC Champions League as the best team of the west Asian division.